Duquoin, Kansas

 Duquoin is an unincorporated community in Harper County, Kansas, United States.

 History

 A post office was opened in Duquoin in 1883, and remained in operation until it was discontinued in 1975.

 Education

 The community is served by Chaparral USD 361 public school district.

+Transportation

+The Atchison, Topeka and Santa Fe Railway formerly provided passenger rail service to Duquoin on a line between Hutchinson and Ponca City.
+Dedicated passenger service was provided until at least 1954, while mixed trains continued until at least 1961.
+As of 2025, the nearest passenger rail station is located in Hutchinson, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.